 The Gravel Ride Network is a series of different length loops on roads that explore the different areas and terrain of the Slate Valley.

-Each of the rides has a map and a complete cue sheet (linked below).
+Each of the rides has a map and a complete cue sheet (linked in button below).

 13.4 miles, Moderately Hilly